nitkhackathon2024-2/PESITM_Poorvika_K_M/README.md

 # Design Pattern Detector

-This project is a **Design Pattern Detector** developed for identifying common design patterns in JavaScript code.
+This project is a **Design Pattern Detector** developed for identifying common design patterns in JavaScript,,Python,Java code.
 The project includes a Flask-based web interface that allows users to input JavaScript code and detect design patterns such as Singleton, Factory, Observer, Decorator, Strategy, Command, and Adapter.

 ## Features